keffren/aws_labs/hands_on_2/README.md

 - **OAuth —** Open protocol for secure authorization.
 OAuth enables you to connect your GitHub account to third-party applications, including AWS CodeBuild.

+- **Artifact -** refers to the output generated during the build process of a project.
+These artifacts are the files created as a result of compiling your source code.
+Artifacts can include binary files, libraries, executables, and other products produced during the compilation.

 ### Terraform notes

 - `service_role` - (**Required**) Amazon Resource Name (ARN) of the AWS Identity and Access Management (IAM) role that enables AWS CodeBuild to interact with dependent AWS services on behalf of the AWS account.